usefulalgorithm/usefulalgorithm/README.md

 - _Somoku Hodo_, by Hakushi Hasegawa
 - _Greyhound Days_, by Patrick Shiroishi, Piotr Kurek
 - _World Speaks_, by Piotr Kurek
-- _Cult Subterranea_, by Celestaphone, Dealers of God
-- _OUTSTANDING UNDERSTANDING_, by R.A.P.
-Ferreira
-- _Följd_, by Civilistjävel!

 </details>